Lepinaria

-Lepinaria is a genus of leaf beetles in the subfamily Eumolpinae, found in Malaysia.
-It contains only one species, Lepinaria merkli.
-It is related to Lepina, but the body form resembles that of Pachnephorus.
+Lepinaria is a genus of leaf beetles in the subfamily Eumolpinae.
+It contains only one species, Lepinaria merkli, found in Peninsular Malaysia.
+It was first described from Tioman Island, an island off the east coast of Peninsular Malaysia.
+It is related to Lepina, but with a body form resembling that of Pachnephorus.
+It is also considered the genus most similar to Pachnephoptrus.